Thursday, February 11, 2016

 One of the reasons we decided to spend two weeks in Perth was to attend the wedding of my niece, Yvonne.

-The wedding preparation started the night before with the hair combing ceremony for the bride, a tradition not practiced by family and which I first came to know in 2007 during Eva's wedding (Read here).
+The wedding preparation started the night before with the hair combing ceremony for the bride, a tradition not practiced by my side of the family.
+This tradition was first introduced to me in 2007 during Eva's wedding (Read here).

 Hair combing ceremony